 There’s nothing quite like pottering about a bookshop.
 The ring of the doorbell as you enter.
 The welcoming scent of second-hand books and their leather-bound covers.
 The spiralling rabbit-hole that is discovering a handful of new titles that you never knew you needed.
 It’s always such a wondrous occasion, and luckily for us Mancs, there are plenty of places to experience just that right on our doorstep.
 Keep up with your newfound (or re-discovered) love of reading and explore the almost-forgotten world that is the traditional bookshop, with our guide to some of the best independent bookshops in Manchester.

-A family-run independent Manchester bookshop that’s been operating since 1965 and is filled with both second-hand books and comics, Paramount Books is a lovely vintage-looking shop that’s conveniently located for city centre wanderers.
+A family-run independent Manchester, it’s possibly one of the oldest bookshops in the city having been operating since 1965 and is filled with both second-hand books and comics, Paramount Books is a lovely vintage-looking shop that’s conveniently located for city centre wanderers.
 Find books with their aesthetically-pleasing vintage covers still attached, or enjoy a collection of vintage magazines that are also available to purchase within their curiously-stacked collection of literature.
 Paramount Books, 25-27 Shudehill, M4 2AF.

 A chilled spot that’s perfect for bookworms, Chapter One provides a relaxed atmosphere for those looking to get stuck into a story, with cafe seating, coffees and cakes to enjoy.
 Catch up with friends, get some work done, or discover something new to read in the shop’s eclectic book collection, packed full of wonderful fiction.
 Chapter One, 23 Lever St, M1 1BY.